 A passing score on either the National Counselor Exam (NCE) or the National Clinical Mental Health Counselor Exam (NCMHCE) is required for licensure.
-These exams are offered by the National Board of Certified Counselors (NBCC), which also provides handbooks, study guides, and content outlines on their website.
-The NCE tests for general counseling skills and knowledge through multiple-choice questions, while the NCMHCE is a scenario-based exam that uses 10 clinical examples to test for mental health counseling knowledge.
+These exams are offered by the National Board of Certified Counselors (NBCC), which also provides handbooks, study guides, and content outlines on its website.
+The NCE tests for general counseling skills and knowledge through multiple-choice questions, while the NCMHCE is a scenario-based exam that uses 11 case studies to test for mental health counseling knowledge.

 4. Request and receive your LPCC license.

 Licenses must be renewed annually in Kentucky using the online portal.
-The renewal fee is $150 as of September 2019.
-All licensees are required to complete 10 hours of continuing education each year and an additional six hours of CE in suicide assessment, treatment, and management every six years.
+The renewal fee is $150 as of November 2022.
+All licensees are required to complete 10 hours of continuing education annually and an additional six hours of CE in suicide assessment, treatment, and management every six years as well as three hours on the law for regulating professional counseling every three years.
 New licensees are required to complete three CE hours on domestic violence within three years of full licensure.
-Examples of approved providers are provided in the Department’s administrative rules and lists of approved providers are available to download on the “Resources” section of the Department’s website.
+Examples of approved providers are provided in the Board’s administrative rules and lists of approved providers are available on the Board’s website.

 Additional Counseling Careers and Licenses in Kentucky